Applying for Placement as a Worker on a Referral List

 We have enough work, that for our busiest times we need even more workers signed up.

-You do not need to become a card holding member of IATSE to be placed on our Referral Lists.
-You simply go into the office and fill out some forms asking to be placed on our Referral Lists.
-(Again note, this does NOT make you a member of IATSE.)
-You will be placed as a worker on our lists and be dispatched when there is enough work to get to you and your skill set.
+You do not need to become a card holding member of IATSE to be initially placed on our Referral Lists.
+But you will need to attend a Call Referral and Dispatch Rules class.
+(Again note, this class does NOT make you a member of IATSE.)

-A sampling of skills or knowlege: Can you run a variety of digital or analog, audio or video mixers?
+A sampling of skills or knowledge: Can you run a variety of digital or analog, audio or video mixers?
 Can you assemble and run a long lens camera?
 TD, or shade?
 Know your way around several brands and models of lighting boards?
-Powerpoint?
+PowerPoint?
 Playback Pro?
-Can you push a heavy box up a ramp into the back of a semi trailer?
+Can you push a heavy case up a ramp into the back of a semi-trailer?
 Can you repeatedly, actually help, lift a heavy 4x8 deck section over your head to build a stage.
 Do you know what an SDS is?
-Are you able to repeatedly do multiple quickchanges in the dark without missing anything?
+Are you able to repeatedly do multiple quick-changes in the dark without missing anything?
 When do measurements include the kerf?
 Can you run a serger efficiently?
 Are you a skilled cutter?
 Could you lift a 59.2 lb VL2500 to hang it on a truss at waist or shoulder height?
 Then program it's DMX address?
 Are you fast, but safe, on the flyrail?
 Run a Forklift?
 Certified on a Boom lift?
 Know when to use 77 vs 76?
 Are you an Uprigger?
 Can you weld, and by what methods?